The Evolution of Psychology

 On this Site:

-One might arguably claim that the creation of an evolution-based human psychology began, ironically, with an incident of animalistic aggression - - an assault in 1978 on the gentle and otherwise highly regarded biologist, E.O.
+One might arguably say that the seeds of an evolution-based human psychology sprouted, ironically, with an incident of ritualistic aggression - - an assault in 1978 on the highly regarded biologist, E.O.
 Wilson.
-What infuriated the group of students and faculty that had gathered for his talk that day was simply that the professor had written a book, the just-reissued text Sociobiology (1975).
-Although most no doubt had not even bothered to read the book, word had spread that Wilson believed human behavior and society had an instinctual component, much as other social creatures are motivated in part by innate drives and desires.
-For holding such a belief, some students screamed insults at him or jeered.
-One group of students rushed onto the stage and dumped a pitcher of ice water over Wilson.
+What had outraged many among the group of students and faculty gathered for his talk that day was that Wilson had just-reissued the book Sociobiology (1975).
+Word had spread that Wilson believed human behavior and society had an instinctual component, much as other social creatures are motivated in part by innate drives and desires.
+Angered at this idea, a group of students rushed onto the stage to dump a pitcher of ice water over Wilson.

-Why in the world would this idea be met with such mindless hostility?
+Why in the world would this seemingly innocuous idea be met with such outrage?
 Today it's commonplace to hear even non-scientists chatting about genes, inherited traits, the combination of nature and nurture, and so forth.
-Why would students at a major university, presumably among the brightest kids in the country, be so outraged by the simple idea that human nature might have been shaped in part by our ancestors' success at surviving?
+Why would students at a major university, presumably among the brightest kids in the country, be so upset by the idea that human nature might have been shaped in part by our ancestors' success at surviving?

-There is no definitive answer available.
-But it's worth noting that in the 1970s, university students across the U.S. were flexing newly-developed muscles.
+It's worth noting that in the 1970s, university students across the U.S. were flexing newly-developed muscles.
 For example, public ambivalence about the war in Viet Nam paled in contrast to the outrage expressed on college campuses.
 The zeitgeist at universities was shifting from academic stoicism to radical activism.
-The post-modern, constructivist idea that truth is whatever we define it to be brought with it a desperate desire for that "truth" to be good.
-So when scientists discovered uncomfortable or problematic facts, or even engaged in research that risked the uncovering of what might be unpleasant facts, those scientists were branded.
+Perhaps the post-modern idea that truth is whatever we define it to be brought with it a firm desire for that "truth" to be socially acceptable.
+So when academics proposed discomforting theories about what some could misinterpret as instincts, or engaged in research that risked the uncovering of what might be unpleasant facts, those thinkers were shunned.

 Evolutionary psychology is taught as a mainstream subject at many major universities in the U.S., including the University of California at Santa Barbara, home to theorists John Tooby and Leda Cosmides, the University of Texas at Austin, where David Buss teaches, to Simon Fraser University in Burnaby, British Columbia, Canada, and the University of Arizona at Tucson, and so on and on.